JasperVanE/adventureAI/README.md

 updated_index.js is a file from https://github.com/okaybenji/text-engine changed to show the images in game. docs folder contains complete text-engine with game-disks and images created by script during development.

 ai-adventure.py expects a .env file in the same folder as the script.
-Fill and rename env-example file.
+Fill and rename env.example file.